Seeing around corners

 Paul Pfanner has spent more than five decades at the intersection of automotive and motorsports media, brand strategy, and leadership advisory.
 An artist and designer by training, he evolved into a writer, strategist, and trusted counselor to leaders navigating pivotal transitions.

-Paul has moderated Society of Automotive Engineers (SAE) World Congress panels featuring global motorsport leaders and was inducted into the SCCA Hall of Fame in 2022.
-In 2023 he received the SCCA’s highest honor, the Woolf Barnato Award, recognizing his contributions to motorsports.
+Paul has moderated Society of Automotive Engineers (SAE) World Congress panels featuring global motorsport leaders, was inducted into the SCCA Hall of Fame in 2022, and received the SCCA’s Woolf Barnato Award in 2023 — the organization’s highest honor.
+He serves on the Laguna Seca Raceway Foundation Board and the Performance Racing Industry (PRI) Hall of Fame nominating committee.

-Across multiple industry cycles — from print to digital platforms to AI-accelerated environments — his work has centered on clarity under uncertainty.
-Having navigated ownership transitions firsthand, Paul now advises leadership teams and long-horizon capital partners where culture and capital intersect — ensuring growth strengthens identity and long-term relevance.
+Across multiple industry cycles — from print to digital platforms to AI-accelerated environments — his work has centered on one consistent discipline: clarity under uncertainty.
+He now advises leadership teams and long-horizon capital partners where culture and capital intersect, ensuring growth strengthens identity rather than quietly eroding it.

 “We’ve always believed that insight matters.
 But what matters more is turning it into action that stays true to the brand.”

-A longtime observer of technological and societal change, Sparks conceived the OnCars automotive video platform and studio in 2006, anticipating the shift toward digital video storytelling.
-Working alongside Paul Pfanner, he brought the platform to launch in 2008 — years before branded content became industry standard.
+A longtime observer of technological and cultural change, Sparks conceived the OnCars automotive video platform and studio in 2006, anticipating the shift toward digital video storytelling years before branded content became industry standard.
+Working alongside Paul Pfanner, he brought the platform to launch in 2008 — one of the earliest examples of what is now common practice across every major media category.

-Through multiple ownership transitions and media cycles, Sparks has seen how capital reshapes opportunity and risk.
-His perspective is grounded in ensuring that expansion does not outpace the brand integrity that ultimately sustains long-term value.
+Through multiple ownership transitions and media cycles, Sparks has developed a clear perspective on how capital reshapes opportunity and risk — and on the specific ways that expansion can outpace the brand integrity that ultimately sustains long-term value.
+That perspective now anchors the business strategy of Pfanner Communications, where he brings disciplined execution to ideas built to endure.

-Bill Long brings more than four decades of leadership across the automotive and motorsports industries, grounded in strategic clarity and societal relevance.
+Bill Long brings more than four decades of leadership across the automotive and motorsports industries, grounded in strategic clarity and a consistent focus on societal relevance.

-A lifelong participant in motorsports, he has served in leadership roles with IndyCar and NASCAR and currently sits on the boards of the Automotive Hall of Fame and the Center for Automotive Research (CAR).
+A lifelong participant in motorsports, he has served in leadership roles with IndyCar and NASCAR and currently sits on the boards of the Automotive Hall of Fame, the Center for Automotive Research (CAR), and Women in Motorsports North America (WIMNA).